 How it works: This exfoliator sloughs off dead and dry skin while encouraging the growth of new skin cells.
 It dissolves sebum and dead skin inside pores and can prevent the formation of new blemishes.

-Added benefits: Salicylic acid is an anti-inflammatory ingredient, which means that it can help soothe red, inflamed, and painful blemishes and won’t cause skin irritation.
+Benefits: Salicylic acid is an anti-inflammatory ingredient, which means that it can help soothe red, inflamed, and painful blemishes and won’t cause skin irritation.

 Best for: Because salicylic acid can dissolve sebum and skin cells inside and around pores, it is best for blackheads and swollen blemishes that benefit from its anti-inflammatory properties.